 In order to get the official CE mark on your product, you’ll need to identify the EU regulations that apply to your product, complete your own conformity assessment, and create a technical file.
 Finally, you’ll need to make a Declaration of Conformity, which is a document signed by you confirming that your product complies with CE regulations.
 The regulations that apply to your product will determine what needs to be included in your declaration.

-In Europe, the Declaration of Conformity is a legally binding document placing all liability on you, the manufacturer’s shoulders.
-If your product is found to be non-compliant, it will be your responsibility to address and remedy any ramifications.
+In Europe, the Declaration of Conformity is a legally binding document placing all liability on you, the manufacturer’s, shoulders.
+If your product is found to be non-compliant, it will be your responsibility to address and remedy any issues.

-The acronym for this regulator previously stood for PCS Type Certification Review Board, but it’s now a pseudo-acronym for “a certification organization established in 1997 by leading wireless operators to define test specifications and methods to ensure device interoperability on global wireless networks,” according to its website.
-Basically, this organization ensures that your product works well with cellular carriers like AT&T and T-Mobile (Verizon has its own carrier test you’ll need to perform.)
+The acronym for this regulator previously stood for PCS Type Certification Review Board, but it’s now a pseudo-acronym.
+They are “a certification organization established in 1997 by leading wireless operators to define test specifications and methods to ensure device interoperability on global wireless networks,” according to their website.
+Basically, this organization ensures that your product works well with cellular carriers like AT&T and T-Mobile.
+Verizon has its own carrier test you’ll need to perform.